 Storing

 These muffins will last for up to 4 days stored at room temperature.
-Cover the muffins with plastic wrap or foil to prevent them from drying out.
+Store them in an airtight container to prevent them from drying out.

 Freezing